-We have audited the accompanying financial statements of the governmental activities and each major fund of Town of Blue River (the "Town"), as of and for the year ended December 31, 2021, which collectively comprise the Town's basic financial statements as listed in the Table of Contents, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Town of Blue River (the "Town"), as of and for the year ended December 31, 2022, which collectively comprise the Town's basic financial statements as listed in the Table of Contents, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Town of Blue River, as of December 31, 2021 and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of Town of Blue River, as of December 31, 2022 and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").